thiago4go/dapr-workshop/docs/prerequisites.md

 dism.exe /Online /Enable-Feature:Microsoft-Hyper-V /All
 ```

-### Running self-hosted on MacOS with Antivirus software
+### Running self-hosted on MacOS with VPN/Firewalls enabled

 Some antivirus software blocks mDNS (we've actually encountered this with Sophos). mDNS is used for name-resolution by Dapr when running in self-hosted mode.
 Blocking mDNS will cause issues with service invocation.
 When you encounter any errors when invoking services using service invocation, use Consul as an alternative name resolution service.